 When divorcing, separating, or dissolving your civil partnership, the collaborative law process offers an alternative way to resolve family disputes amicably and outside of court.
 The process is non-confrontational, making it suitable for negotiating sensitive arrangements such as a prenuptial, pre-partnership or postnuptial agreement.

-Helen Morgan, head of family law at Mooney Everett Solicitors, is a qualified collaborative lawyer and has helped many couples across West Lancashire to solve disputes over:
+Helen Morgan, head of family law at Mooney Everett Solicitors in Ormskirk, is a qualified collaborative lawyer and has helped many couples across West Lancashire to solve disputes over:

 - arrangements for children;

 - maintenance payments;

 - financial settlements;

 The collaborative approach works through discussions between you and your partner, with your solicitors and/or barristers present, in a non-confrontational environment.
 When appropriate, other professionals such as pension experts and financial advisors may also be invited to attend.